 Consequences of Nondisjunction

 Nondisjunction can have severe consequences for the resulting gametes and offspring.
-If a gamete with an extra chromosome (n+1) fertilizes a normal gamete (n), the resulting zygote will have three copies of that chromosome (2n+1), a condition called trisomy.
+Plus, if a gamete with an extra chromosome (n+1) fertilizes a normal gamete (n), the resulting zygote will have three copies of that chromosome (2n+1), a condition called trisomy.
 Conversely, if a gamete lacking a chromosome (n-1) fertilizes a normal gamete (n), the resulting zygote will have only one copy of that chromosome (2n-1), a condition called monosomy.

 Examples of Trisomy and Monosomy